BetyStr/bp/README.md

         KNIGHT,WHITE;PAWN,WHITE;_;_;_;_;PAWN,BLACK;KNIGHT,BLACK
         ROOK,WHITE;PAWN,WHITE;_;_;_;_;PAWN,BLACK;ROOK,BLACK
     ```
-    - Each row is on one line.
+    - Each row is a separate line.
-    - Each piece is separate from the other in a row by `;` and `_` representing the null value.
+    - Pieces are separated from one another by `;` and `_` representing the null value.
 2. **Modify** the `Chess` class to implement the `GameWritable` interface.
     - The `write(OutputStream)` method writes the board to a given output stream.
       The output format is the same as for the previous method.
 3. Write basic **tests** to class `MyArray`.
     - Tests do not cover this part.
-Your teacher will control it.
+Your teacher will review it.

 Hints: